rspamd/rspamd/doc/markdown/modules/rbl.md

 - default_exclude_private_ips (false)

-If true & private_ips is set appropriately, from/received RBL checks will ignore private IP address space.
+If true & private_ips is set appropriately, do not use the RBL if the sending host address is in the private IP list & do not check received headers baring these addresses.

 - default_exclude_local (true)

-If true, and local_exclude_ip_map has been set - exclude specified addresses/subnets from received/from RBL checks.
+If true & local_exclude_ip_map has been set - do not use the RBL if the sending host address is in the local IP list & do not check received headers baring these addresses.

 Other parameters which can be set here are: